fasrc/slurm-scripts/README.md

 ### General

 * open.sh: Can be used to open nodes with a specific state
+* reset.sh: Can be used to IPMI reset nodes in a specific state
 * suspend.sh: Can be used to update or modify jobs that meet specific criteria

 ### prunedb